eddyzags/ansible-kubernetes/README.md

 ### Deprovisioning

-Once you don't need the Kubernetes cluster, you might need to shutdown, and remove, all the applications and configuration files related to the `ansible-kubernetes` project on your remote servers.
+Once you don't need the Kubernetes cluster, you might need to shut down and remove all the applications and configuration files related to the `ansible-kubernetes` project on your remote servers.
 In this case, the `uninstall.yml` playbook is implemented for this specific use case.
 It doesn't matter if you are in a single or multi node provisionning, the Ansible agent will ssh through every remote hosts, then execute the according task to remove every traces of the Kubernetes cluster.

 Example usage:
 ```bash